bernardo1024/Sanwaf-UI-2-Server/README.md

 - Sanwaf-UI is a Sanitation Web Application Firewall that runs on the Browser

-        - Sanwaf-UI uses a declarative mechanism to add validation to HTML pages using custom Sanwaf Attributes
+        - Sanwaf-UI uses a declarative mechanism to add validation to HTML pages using custom Sanwaf-UI Attributes
         - No custom code is required to perform validation on web pages

 - Sanwaf-Server is a Sanitation Web Application Firewall that runs on the Server